johnsunam/contact-api/README.md

 ## Steps to run this project
  1. Clone the project
- 2. Go to inside the project directory i.e `contact-api`
+ 2. Go to the project directory i.e `contact-api`
- 4. For database you need to install postgres in your system
  3. Run command

       ```npm install```